In this article we will look at:

-- Depending on your medical condition, an appropriate type of anesthesia will be administered.
+- Depending on your medical condition, an appropriate type of anesthesia is administered.

 - Disinfectants are applied on the area of your body (the upper leg or the wrist) where the catheter (a thin flexible tube) is to be inserted.
 The area is then covered with a surgical drape.

 - Once the anesthesia takes effect, the cardiologist begins the angioplasty procedure by making a very small skin incision at the site (upper leg or the wrist).